 Smoothies provide a sneaky way to eat more vegetables.

-Raw vegetables contain more nutrients than the cooked versions, because heat destroys some key compounds.
-Increasing the amount of fresh fruits and vegetables in a smoothie is a great way to replace all the processed foods in your diet.
+Raw vegetables contain more nutrients than the cooked versions because heat destroys some key compounds.
+Increasing the number of fresh fruits and vegetables in a smoothie is a great way to replace all the processed foods in your diet.

-You can easily add beneficial ingredients that supercharge your pre-and post-workouts.
+You can easily add beneficial ingredients that supercharge your pre-and post-workout.